HankSheehan/colorize-cnn/README.md

 ### Architecture

+I wanted to try a hybrid architecture with convolution layers at the beginning and dense layers toward the end.
+I thought this could be a promising architecture for colorization.

 #### Flatten -> Dense
 I began with a single dense layer.
 In order to have the dense layer work with a 32 by 32 by 1 image (32x32, 1 grayscale channel), I had to flatten the image to a 1024 length array.
 This dense layer would output a 3072 length array, 3 values for each pixel.
 This was a good starting place since it got me used to normalizing the images and training a network in this way.
 The results look good for a neural network that is essentially just mapping a single channel to three channels without any context.